FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The **ListingThread** waits for new Peers to join the network and establishes PeerConnections, which then send the needed information, namely the Addresses of all Peer in the Network and the EditRecords.

 If one Peer disconnects, all others update their List of PeerConnections.
 The input interaction is the same as in the previous examples.
 With the *stop* keyword the Peer exits.

+* Protocol choices *TCP* vs. *UDP*: This implementation relies on stable TCP connnections.
+For increasing size of the network it might result in larger bandwith usage and overhead.
+In this case *UDP* could be a better choice, though possible packege los needs to be handled, to assure a consistent Whiteborad.